 Your application will be assessed on your film producing experience to date and relevant recent credits.
 It is expected that you will have a producer credit on either a short or feature that has performed well at film festivals.
 The assessment will also consider your reasons for attending the lab, including desired outcomes and an understanding of the benefits to your career as an international film producer.

 Screen Scotland will be working in partnership with IFFR, and a shortlist of applications may be shared with the team there for review and input.

 If you are successful, we will ask for a budget outlining travel and any access costs.

-Creative Scotland (CS) requires some personal information about you / your organisation to consider your application for funding.
-Without such CS will not be able to fund your project.
+Creative Scotland requires some personal information about you / your organisation to consider your application for funding.
+Without such Creative Scotland will not be able to fund your project.

-If you would like to see a breakdown of the personal information CS requires, why it is required, what CS does with that information and how long CS keeps it, please refer to CS’s Privacy Notice.
+If you would like to see a breakdown of the personal information we require, why it is required, what we do with that information and how long we keep it, please refer to our Privacy Notice.

 If you require support, further information or have any general enquiries about the application process please contact our Enquiries Service.

 Our Enquiries Service will be able to advise you or will put you in contact with one of our officers.

 Email: [email protected]